Chronicles of Chaos (webzine): 2003–2015

-From 2003 onwards, the publication adopted a database-driven website.
-Older articles previously found only inside plain text files became immediately accessible, and the new system also allowed articles to be published more frequently and directly to the website.
+From 2003 onwards, the publication became a daily updated webzine.
+Also established around this time was a search engine and archive, and a monthly "E-mail Digest".
+According to Filicetti, the "E-mail Digest" had 3,000 subscribers in 2007.
 The e-mail digest returned to its original monthly schedule, gathering up the articles published on the website during that month.
 More than 100 issues of the e-mail digest were published until 2011, containing over 20 megabytes of text.

-The staff was gradually augmented between 2003 and 2008 with the addition of new European, American and Australian writers.
-This led to a total of around twenty writers, although several of those were only sporadic part-time contributors who were previously an integral part of the publication pre-2003.
-In keeping with its international tradition, over a dozen different nationalities were represented in the staff.
+As of 2007, Chronicles of Chaos had 16 staff writers, with contributors based in the US, UK, Romania, France, Norway, South Africa and Scotland.
+Most of its writers were native English speakers.

 In 2007, Chronicles of Chaos was mentioned by sociologist Keith Kahn-Harris in his book on extreme metal.

 On December 7, 2008, Chronicles of Chaos co-founder Adrian Bromley died due to pneumonia, in his sleep, aged 37.
-His passing prompted numerous tributes within the music industry.
+His death prompted numerous tributes within the music industry.